 The Obama administration has sought to fix the situation in a move that even many conservatives support.
 The administration wants to adjust child support, so that it’s based on the parent’s actual earnings.
 However, some conservatives feel that parents might try to “game” this system and duck their fair responsibilities.

 As debate over this issue plays out on the national and state wide stage, however, many parents remain confused about their rights and deeply frustrated.
 Whether an ex spouse owes child support and refuses to pay, or you’re on the line to provide for your children but can’t afford to do so (a la Reggie), our experienced Minnesota family law attorneys can help.
-Call the Brown Law Offices, P.A. at (763) 323-6555 to get the help you need.
+Call the law firm of Barna, Guzy & Steffen, Ltd. at (763) 783-5146 to get the help you need.